apache/nuttx/README.txt

      make clean_context all

-  This 'make' coimmand will remove of the copied directories, re-copy them, then make NuttX.
+  This 'make' command will remove of the copied directories, re-copy them, then make NuttX.

 CYGWIN BUILD PROBLEMS
 ^^^^^^^^^^^^^^^^^^^^^

-If you see strange behaviour when building under Cygwin then you may have a problem with your PATH variable.
+If you see strange behavior when building under Cygwin then you may have a problem with your PATH variable.
 For example, if you see failures to locate files that are clearly present, that may mean that you are using the wrong version of a tool.
-For example, you may not be using Cywgin's 'make' program at /usr/bin/make.
+For example, you may not be using Cygwin's 'make' program at /usr/bin/make.
 Try:

     $ which make